Infestissumam: Sales

 Infestissumam debuted at number one on Sweden's Sverigetopplistan chart, selling nearly five times as many copies as the number two album, Wolves by Miss Li.
 The album was certified gold by the International Federation of the Phonographic Industry in October 2014, for sales of 20,000.
 Infestissumam Redux reached number 8 on the Sverigetopplistan.
 In the United States, Infestissumam sold an estimated 14,000 copies in its first week and debuted at number 28 on the Billboard 200 chart.
 Blabbermouth.net reported that the album had sold nearly 70,000 copies in the US by November 2015.

 Track listing

-All original songs credited to "A Ghoul Writer" in the booklet; actual writing credits adapted from ASCAP.
+All original songs credited to "A Ghoul Writer" in the booklet.
+Actual writing credits adapted from ASCAP.

-1Band members also used aliases for their actual writing credits: Forge is credited as "A Ghoul Writer", and Persner as "Indio Marcato".